jayarammaddikunta/python/README.md

-Hello world, I'm Bea and jayaram
+Hello world, I'm Bea and jayaram Thanks for your guidance
-This is python